Ekeberg Sculpture Park, Oslo’s Hidden Open-Air Gallery

 photography by: Omri Westmark

 Spanning over an area of 25.5 acres amid woodlands and glades, the park is home to 45 art installations and sculptures, including a couple of interactive works.
-Among the artists behind the statues are some of Europe’s most renowned figures in the field of art such as Auguste Rodin, Sarah Lucas and Salvador Dali.
-The diverse background of the creators is well-reflected in the staggering variety of art-styles across the park, ranging from classical to ultra-modern.
+Among the artists behind the statues are some of Europe’s most renowned figures in the field of art, such as Auguste Rodin, Sarah Lucas, and Salvador Dalí.
+The diverse background of the creators is well-reflected in the staggering variety of art styles across the park, ranging from classical to ultra-modern.

 Nestled on the western tip of the park, the Ekebergparken Museum is where visitors can have an insightful glimpse of the area’s history and nature.
 The museum, which resides in a quaint Swiss chalet house, is also complemented by a kiosk and souvenir shop.